oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-02-roles.md

 - satisfies the requirements 11 to 14 in section [sec](#requirements) or requirements 15 to 17 in section [sec](#requirements).

-> If the party uses the ROLIE-based distribution, it MUST also satisfy requirements 15 to 17.
+> If the party uses the ROLIE-based distribution, it must also satisfy requirements 15 to 17.
-> If it uses the directory-based distribution, it MUST also satisfy requirements 11 to 14.
+> If it uses the directory-based distribution, it must also satisfy requirements 11 to 14.

 ### Role: CSAF Trusted Provider